Co-curricular

 London

-What trip to the UK is complete without a visit to one of the most popular cities in the world?
-Sevenoaks is just 23 miles from London, so on the middle Wednesday of each two-week session, Summer Programmes students make a cultural visit to the Tower of London, the historic 1000-year-old castle on the bank of the River Thames.
+What trip to the UK is complete without a visit to one of the most iconic cities in the world?
+Located just 23 miles from London, Sevenoaks offers the perfect base for day trips to the capital.

 Oxford

 This beautiful city is home to one of the most famous universities in the world.
-Each year, many Sevenoaks School students study at some of its 43 colleges.
-Students will take part in a walking tour of the city, visit one of the most famous colleges and have the opportunity to look around a museum before having some free time to explore the city.
+Each year, many Sevenoaks School students study at some of its colleges.
+Students will take part in a walking tour of the city, visit one of the most famous colleges and have the opportunity to look around the city.

 Evenings

-After a busy day of lessons and co-curricular activities, evenings are a chance for students to get to know each other in more informal circumstances.
-Our team of dynamic and enthusiastic Activity Leaders organise evening activities including Mindfulness, Karaoke, Futsal and a late-night shopping trip to Bluewater.
-The course ends with the eagerly-anticipated Leavers’ Ball.
+After a busy day of lessons and co-curricular activities, evenings provide students with the perfect opportunity to unwind and connect in a more relaxed setting.
+Our team of dynamic and enthusiastic Activity Leaders organise a variety of evening events, including House Olympics, Karaoke, Discos, Casino Night, and a late-night shopping trip to Bluewater.
+The course culminates with the eagerly anticipated Leavers’ Ball, a memorable celebration for all.

 Sundays

-On Sundays, there are optional activities put on by boarding house staff and supervision for those who do leave the school campus.
-Students aged 16-17 have the option of taking the train to London in small groups of two or more, providing parents have given written permission at least 72 hours in advance and the Director feels the students are mature enough.
+On Sundays, optional activities such as bubble football and laser tag are available, supervised by boarding house staff.
+Students can also explore Sevenoaks, take a walk to Knole Park to see the deer, or visit The National Trust House.
+For those aged 16 and over, there is the option to take the train to London in small groups of two or more—provided parents give written permission at least 72 hours in advance and the Director deems the students mature enough.